json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 The last thing is that the absolute URI of the subschema is now required, so let's add that in.

-_**NOTE** I ran this from my implementation, which uses a default base URI of `https://json-everything/base`.
-I've implemented this new output on a branch, and you can view the impact of those changes on my library suite [here](https://github.com/gregsdennis/json-everything/pull/308)._
+_**NOTE** All of these examples (both old and new) are generated by my implementation, which uses a default base URI of `https://json-everything/base`.
+I've implemented this new output on an experimental branch, and you can view the impact of those changes on my library suite [here](https://github.com/gregsdennis/json-everything/pull/308)._

 ```json
 {